SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 ## Remote Event Receivers in add-ins that support multiple security zones
 <a name="HandlingAppEvents"> </a>

 There are some restrictions on how you design an add-in that supports multiple security zones and has a remote event receiver.
-For more information, see Knowledge Base article kb3135876  [You can't add an application from the default SharePoint store when you use provider-hosted add-ins in non-default zones in SharePoint 2013](https://support.microsoft.com/en-us/kb/3135876).
+For more information, see Knowledge Base article kb3135876  [You can't add an application from the default SharePoint store when you use provider-hosted add-ins in non-default zones in SharePoint](https://support.microsoft.com/en-us/kb/3135876).